vienie/Google-IT-Automation-with-Python/README.md

 # Google IT Automation with Python
 Google IT Automation with Python Professional Certificate course (part of Coursea)

-These are the assessments i did for each of the courses.
+These are the assessments i did for each of the modules in this course.

 **Week 1 - Getting Your Python On**
 - Qwiklabs Assessment: Working with Python Scripts